John Wallace (Florida politician): Political career

 After the Convention, he was elected constable of Leon County and joined the Republican Party of Florida, and became advocate for the rights of African-Americans.
-He served as constable for two years before being elected to the Legislature.
+He served as constable for two years before being elected to the legislature.
 In 1870, he was elected to the Florida House of Representatives He was re-elected in 1872, despite a propensity for public violence.
 In 1874, he was elected to the Florida Senate and became a lawyer.
 He was photographed on the steps of the Florida Capitol with other legislators.

 He made an unsuccessful bid for Congress in 1876.
 In 1878, his bid for re-election was unsuccessful.
 However, he was seated by the Senate after alleging fraud.

 Post Reconstruction

 In 1877, the federal occupation ended, with profound consequences for African Americans and for the Florida Republican Party.
 Blacks were systematically disenfranchised, and Florida would not see another Republican governor until Claude R. Kirk, Jr. in 1967.
-Democrats regained control of the Legislature.
+Democrats regained control of the legislature.
 Black Republicans, including Wallace, became increasingly disillusioned.
 Wallace helped lead the Florida independent movement, and ran unsuccessfully as an Independent in the 1882 race for the state senate.
 In 1884, he supported Independent Frank Pope in the gubernatorial race with great optimism, but Black and liberal white voters were no longer strong enough to win elections in Florida.
 Wallace again ran for the Senate, but finished thirteenth.
 He was appointed a Customs House inspector in Key West for $2 per day, but was replaced in 1885, following the election of U.S. President Grover Cleveland.
 He left Key West and opened a law practice in Jacksonville.
 He argued a number of cases before the Florida Supreme Court.

-Carpetbag Rule in Florida was published in 1888.
-It is scathingly critical of Republican leadership under Reconstruction of the United States.
-According to this book, Republicans were, untrustworthy, venal and had merely used Blacks to further their quest for power.
-Democrats were the true friends of Florida blacks.
-The era of oppression and prejudice was past, and a new era of enlightenment under the auspices of the Democratic party had dawned.
-The book appeared just before the 1888 election, at a time advantageous to the Democratic Party.
-Questions have been raised as to whether Wallace actually authored the book, or whether it was actually written by Wallace's old mentor, Bloxham.
+Carpet-Bag Rule in Florida was published in 1888, just before the election of that year.
+The book portrays the Republican Party as abusing, for political ends, the allegedly misplaced trust of Blacks, whose true friends, according to the book, were the Democrats.
+Questions have been raised as to whether Wallace actually authored the book, and whether it was written instead by Wallace's old mentor, Bloxham.
 Critics feel that whoever wrote it, it was heavily influenced by and advantageous to Bloxham.
 Certainly Wallace had been embittered by his experiences as a Republican, and the book captured those sentiments.
 Hailed as a vigorous exposé after publication, in more recent years its authority and authenticity have come under doubt.
 The book had little effect on Wallace.
 He continued to practice law and eschewed politics.
 Between 1891 and 1904, he won four of eleven appeals before the Florida Supreme Court.
 Wallace died on November 25, 1908, in Jacksonville, at the age of sixty-three.